Quad (company): Acquisitions and consolidation

 In November 2018, as part of its continued diversification, Quad agreed to purchase Minneapolis-based advertising firm Periscope, Inc., for $132 million, a deal which closed in January 2019.
 At the time, Periscope employed over 500 people, providing services across creative advertising, packaging, production, and media buying.
 In January 2020, Periscope CEO Elizabeth Ross left, and was replaced by an interim CEO from Quad; in June 2020, Periscope announced Cari Bucci-Hulings would join Periscope as its new president, effective July 6, 2020.

 In 2020, citing a challenging retail environment exacerbated by the COVID-19 pandemic, Quad announced that it would cease print manufacturing operations at three production facilities (Fernley, Nevada; Oklahoma City, Oklahoma; and Nashville, Tennessee).
 Slated for early 2021, the planned closures impacted approximately 650 workers.
 On October 31, 2020, Quad also sold its two remaining book manufacturing facilities.
 The divestiture was part of a previously announced decision to improve its product portfolio.

 Also in 2020, Quad acquired Apple Tree Group, a strategic and creative agency specializing in point-of-sale advertising.
 Based in Mexico City, near Quad’s existing Mexico operations, Apple Tree is part of Quad’s in-store marketing group.

 In October 2023, Quad announced that it would cease operations at its Effingham, Illinois print manufacturing location by the end of the year, impacting 350 employees.
 Quad attributed the decision to industry-wide volume declines due to ongoing economic uncertainty and increasing postage rates.
 Work that was performed in the Effingham location was set to be consolidated into other Quad locations with enhanced direct mail capabilities.
 For employees unable to relocate to other Quad facilities, the company offered separation pay, continuation of health care benefits, and career transition assistance.

 In February 2024, Quad acquired DART Innovation, an in-store digital media services provider.

+In March 2025, Quad completed the sale of its European operations for €41 million (approximately $42 million) to Germany-based private capital investment manager Capmont.
+The transaction included all employees and facilities for Quad/Graphics Europe print and ink-manufacturing headquartered in Wyszków, Poland; the Peppermint agency in Warsaw, Poland; and Quad POS (including Marin’s International SAS), which has locations throughout Europe.